Master Gozo Shioda (1915–1994), was a Japanese martial artist, Aikido teacher and the founder of the Yoshinkan style of

 aikido techniques and principles.

 He later described this incident as his "aikido enlightenment", and stated that you could only truly appreciate what aikido was about once you had used it in a life-or-death situation such as this.

-Aikido Success Blueprint offers unique tips on how to fast-track your skills to a completely new level.
+Aikido Success Blueprint offers you unique tips on how to fast-track your skills to a completely new level.
 A massive collection and gold-mine of knowledge!